 Other than that, you get a refined Panasonic camera menu (a la Varicam camera style) which for some might be simpler to navigate.
 Lastly, the “joystick” at the back of the camera.
 Man, I tell you, this little knob and I are totally not good friends… Much to sensitive to my taste.
 The good thing is, I was told by Panasonic that its’ sensitivity can be adjusted.
 Now I should only find where is this option hiding in the menu.

-Panasonic S1H – Picture Quality
+Panasonic S1H: Picture Quality

 When tests the camera I was debating with myself which of the two new highlighted features I will check, the 6K resolution or its anamorphic capabilities.
 For now, I opted for the 6K quality, but I’m eager to shoot a short documentary with it together with an anamorphic lens or at least a suitable anamorphic adapter.
 In this regard, it is worthy of mentioning that filming in 6K can leave a bit to be desired as ALL Intra, 400 Mbps and 4:2:2 color sampling are not supported in this filming mode.
 Those high specs goodies are reserved for filming in 4K DCI and downwards.
 (Please head to Panasonic’s official link to explore the mind-blowing different resolution/frame/data prices the S1H can offer).

 Today, when reviewing the Panasonic S1, we were saying that the picture quality is very great but somehow it lacks “Mojo” (not easy to explain.
 Maybe the simplest way to describe it is by using the words “identity/charm”).
 So how does the Panasonic S1H perform in this respect?
-Well, in all honesty, the footage is clean, nice and have A LOT going for it, but to me personally, footage looks-wise, it is very similar to Panasonic S1.
+Well, in all honesty, the footage is clean, nice and has A LOT going for it, but to me personally, the footage looks-wise, it is very similar to Panasonic S1.
 Call me crazy, but somehow it had been not so easy to grade Panasonic’s S1H V-Log image.
 Just to be clear here, I’m NOT a colorist.
 I’m a cameraman who’s painting his work and most of the time I find Panasonic’s epidermis tones tonality to end up being much too red (actually after applying the official rec 709 LUT was taken from right here).
-And yes, Davinci Resolve can of course help in fixing the issue, but I really wish to know and understand if it is my eyesight which sees enhanced red or, this is the reality.
+And yes, Davinci Resolve can of course help in fixing the issue, but I really wish to know and understand if it is my eyesight that sees enhanced red or, this is the reality.

 The S1H got hyped up a long time before we also knew what the specifications were going to be.